VasudhaJha/step-by-step-ansible/level04/README.md

     Write a playbook to:

-    - Install httpd (Apache) on all managed nodes.
+    - Install Apache2 on all managed nodes.
-    - Ensure the httpd service is started and enabled to start on boot.
+    - Ensure the Apache2 service is started and enabled to start on boot.

 3. User and Group Management